Prag8855/aab/frontend/content/guides/german-health-insurance.md

 - **You are a [student over 30 years old](/guides/german-health-insurance/for-students#for-students-over-30-years-old)**
     For some foreign students, it's the only option.
 Public health insurance might reject you.
 - **You have no other choice**
-    If you are self-employed and you have pre-existing health problems, it might be your only option.
+    If you are self-employed and you have a [pre-existing health condition](/glossary/Vorerkrankung), it might be your only option.
 Expat health insurance is usually the cheapest option.
 It's a bad long-term solution, but it might be the only insurance you can afford.
 - **You apply for an [opportunity card](/glossary/Chancenkarte)**
     Expat health insurance is perfect for this.
 When you [find a job](/guides/find-a-job-in-berlin), switch to public or private health insurance.